 Finish creating the cache

 After configuring the new cache, click the Review + create tab.
 The portal validates your selections and lets you review your choices.
 If everything is correct, click Create.

 Cache creation takes about 10 minutes.
 You can track the progress in the Azure portal's notifications panel.

 When creation finishes, a notification appears with a link to the new Azure HPC Cache instance, and the cache appears in your subscription's Resources list.

-If your cache uses customer-managed encryption keys, the cache might appear in the resources list before the deployment status changes to complete.
+If your cache uses customer-managed encryption keys and requires a manual authorization step after creation, the cache might appear in the resources list before its deployment status changes to complete.
 As soon as the cache's status is Waiting for key you can authorize it to use the key vault.

 After your cache appears in the Resources list, you can move to the next step.

 - Define storage targets to give your cache access to your data sources.